Victor J. Andrew: Andrew Corporation

 After leaving his position at Doolittle Radio Inc., Andrew started up the Andrew Company out of the basement of his rented home on January 1, 1937.
 This was illegal due to zoning laws, but law enforcement often didn't enforce these laws.
 Andrew Corporation started as both a manufacturing and engineering consulting company.
-However, with the WWII ban on new station construction not much consulting was needed, so the Andrew Corporation quickly shifted their focus to manufacturing.
+However, with the WWII ban on new station construction, not much consulting was needed, so the Andrew Corporation quickly shifted its focus to manufacturing.
 Manufacturing for the U.S. military helped the corporation grow in ways it never had when its sole customer base was civilian.

-With himself as board chairman and CEO and his wife Aileen as the president of the company, they decided to relocate the company to a south Chicago suburb, Orland Park so that they would be able to expand more easily.
+With himself as board chairman and CEO and his wife Aileen as the president of the company, they decided to relocate the company to a south Chicago suburb, Orland Park, so that they would be able to expand more easily.
 After the war, Andrew began to pursue international trade.
 He traveled the world to pursue more customers but never lost contact with the original business in Illinois.